- Bachelors degree in any discipline so long as prerequisite requirements are met (see Admissions - Prerequisites).

 - For applicants whose first language is other than English, a TOEFL score of at least 550 is required.

-- Applicants for admission are considered on the basis of the qualifications of each student without regard for race, religion, sex, age, and national or state origin.
+- Applicants for admission are considered on the basis of the qualifications of each student without regard for race, religion, sex, gender, sexual orientation, age, and national or state origin.

 - Knowledge of the profession attained preferably by paid or volunteer clinical experience.
 Applicants must document experience in at least one inpatient and one outpatient setting.

 - Completion of all prerequisites by the end of the Spring semester of the year of intended enrollment (a maximum of four prerequisites may be outstanding at the time of application)